-Teresa’s second solo exhibition A Study of Cloth and Beads is now on at the Yukon Arts Centre’s Community Gallery until December 3, 2018
+Teresa’s second solo exhibition A Study of Cloth and Beads was hosted at the Yukon Arts Centre’s Community Gallery.

 November 2 – December 3, 2018